Surviving Christmas: Lessons from Clark W. Griswold Jr.

 There’s a million things to do.

-After work you grind through traffic to Target.
-You park miles away.
-You hustle across a frozen parking lot.
-You stop to catch your breath at the closest shopping cart corral.
-You promise to stop eating so many cookies.
+After work you grind through traffic to Target, park miles away, hustle across a frozen parking lot only to stop at the closest shopping cart corral to catch your breath and promise to stop eating so many cookies.

 You funnel through the electric doors with the rest of the huffers and puffers.

 You elbow your way through the aisles fighting, searching for a set of holiday hot plates which of course–they don’t have.